david672orford/tech-for-teaching/howto/trim-video/index.md

 	-c:a libopus -ar 48000

+### Reencoding a Video File (MPEG-4 Part 2)

+On a typical desktop computer circa 2018 encoding a video using the H.264 codec as described above will take about two minutes for every minute of video.
+The VP9 codec can take even longer.
+During this time the computer is working hard searching for a way to make the file as small as possible while preserving quality.
+This is important when you will be distributing your videos on disks or on the Internet since more of them fit and they can be downloaded more quickly.

+But sometimes you need a video encoded right away such as to show at a class which will start in a few minutes.
+At these times you can use an obsolete codec from when computers were less powerful.

+A good choice for this is the MPEG-5 Part 2 codec.
+These video options are a good starting point:

+	-c:v mpeg4 -qscale:v 7

+On a modern computer this will encode an hour-long video in about 15 minutes.
+It will be nearly twice as large as the same video in H.264, but that is the price you pay for speed.

+**qscale:v** sets the level of compression.
+A lower number gives higher quality video, a higher number produces smaller files.

+While in the past MPEG-4 Part 2 video was often paired with MP3 audio, for this application it is reasonable to pair it with AAC audio and put them in an MP4 container like with did for H.264.
+See above for the AAC options.

 ### Scaling the Video

 To reduce the resolution of the image, use the scale video filter.
+You may want to do this if you now that the video will be played in a small window or on a device with limitted resolution.
+Cutting the resolution will allow the file to be much smaller and it may play more smoothly on old devices.

 For example, if you have 1280x720 video and want to reduce it to 640x360, add this filter to the ffmpeg command:

     -vf scale=640:-1

+Here we specify the target width and allow FFmpeg to computing the cooresponding new height.
 You can add this option to any of the commands above.